-Focus Universal Inc. ("the Company", "we", "us" or "our") currently conducts business as a handheld sensor systems and filters wholesaler to distribution platforms.
-We are working on developing a universal sensor node and gateway system that use the data processing capabilities of a smartphone to display readings of multiple probe modules.
+Focus Universal Inc. (the "Company," "we," "us" or "our") currently conducts business as a handheld sensor systems and filters wholesaler to distribution platforms.
+We are working on developing a universal sensor node and gateway system that uses the data processing capabilities of a smartphone to display readings of multiple probe modules.
 We are also researching the development of an anti-counterfeit authentication technology that we believe could address the problem of counterfeit production by attempting to authenticate consumer goods.

-Through a merger with Perfecular Inc., we strategically expanded our business to include the manufacturing and marketing of high-tech electronic devices.
-We realized that internet marketing would not be sufficient to generate sales of our products, particularly the Ubiquitor product.
-We are going to focus on all types of marketing, particularly marketing directly to established consumer distribution retailers.
-For this reason, in 2016 we decided to emphasize selling handheld sensors and air filters and discontinue our marketing and advertising business segment.
-Through the development and creation of our Ubiquitor device, we anticipate that the sales and marketing involved with bringing this product to the market will require us to hire a number of new employees in order to gain traction in the market as well as continue to expand such sales of our existing sensor and air filter products.
+Through a merger with Perfecular Inc., we strategically expanded our business to the research, development, assembly and marketing of high-tech electronic devices.
+We realized that Internet marketing would not be sufficient to generate sales of our products, particularly the Ubiquitor product.
+We are going to focus on all types of marketing, particularly marketing directly to established consumer distributions retailers.
+For this reason, during the first quarter of 2016 we decided to emphasize our sales of handheld sensors and air filters and discontinue our marketing and advertising business segment.
+Through the development and creation of our Ubiquitor device, we anticipate that sales and marketing involved with bringing this product to market will require us to hire a number of new employees in order to gain traction in the market as well as continue to expand such sales of our existing sensor and air filter products.